 Well, I now realize my thought process was limited and somewhat misguided.
-I have come to realize it wasn’t about him and it’s not about me: it’s about serving God.
+I have come to know it wasn’t about my Dad and it’s not about me: it’s about serving God.
 When God implants the desire, like an uncontrollable fire born forth from His promptings to carry out His word and will, that is the path you must follow.
 It really doesn’t matter how hard it is or who listens or responds.
-I, as my dad, know this is the path of life I will follow.
+I, like my dad, know this is the path of life I will follow.
 I will follow God where ever He leads me.

 I met my wife, Merrilea, in High School and we were married after attending the University of New Hampshire.
 Soon after we married, I started to lead the youth group at my father’s church.
-During this time I started to develop some questions that I did not quite have any answers to.
-What had happen to the Sabbath?
+During this time I began to develop some questions that I did not quite have any answers to.
+What happened to the Sabbath?
 What about the “Old Testament” festivals and dietary laws?
 I couldn’t quite put my finger on why it seemed like everything changed after Jesus came.
-When I read my Bible it didn’t seem like anything changed for His followers.
+When I read my Bible, it didn’t look like anything changed for His followers.
 So why did the Church seem so far removed in so many ways?

-When I was twenty-two Merrilea and I moved to Arizona.
+When I was twenty-two Merrilea, and I moved to Arizona.
 It was while we were living out there I was introduced to the “Messianic movement.”
-I had started taking Hebrew lessons with a Jewish friend of mine and shortly there after started attending a Messianic congregation.
-It was during this time I started to become disillusioned with the modern church.
-There was just so much of the world influencing the church in stead of the church influencing the world.
+I had started taking Hebrew lessons with a Jewish friend of mine, and shortly after that, we started attending a Messianic congregation.
+It was during this time I began to become disillusioned with the modern church.
+There was just so much of the world influencing the church instead of the church impacting the world.
 I was pretty much done with it all.

-My dad called me one day to tell me he had heard a really interesting Bible teacher on the radio named Brad Scott talking about the Hebrew language.
-I looked up Brad online and after reading some of his stuff and listening to some audio teachings he had put out I knew God was leading me in a new (well, ancient) direction.
-Everything I had questions about slowly began to get answers as I looked at my Scriptures through this new mind set.
+My dad called me one day to tell me he had heard a fascinating Bible teacher on the radio named Brad Scott talking about the Hebrew language.
+I looked up Brad online, and after reading some of his stuff and listening to some audio teachings he had put out I knew God was leading me in a new (well, ancient) direction.
+Everything I had questions about slowly began to get answers as I looked at my Scriptures through this new mindset.

-It’s funny how God works in our life.
+God works in our life.
 Now I’m the leader of Zion Hebraic Congregation.
-But it’s not anything like what I had in my head as a sixteen year old kid.
-Well it is in some ways, but that doesn’t matter any more.
+But it’s not anything like what I had in my head as a sixteen-year-old kid.
+Well, it is in some ways, but that doesn’t matter anymore.
 I’m not doing this for me, for the people, for the money (there isn’t any), or for the prestige.
 Nope, I’m doing this because I can’t do anything else.
 I’m doing this because I’m a child of the King of the Universe.